These Keto Waffles are exactly what you need for a keto breakfast treat!

 You might think that waffles are something you can never enjoy again while on a keto diet, but you are about to be pleasantly surprised.
-Low-carb waffles, made with almond flour and keto sweetener are delicious and super satisfying.

 Granulated Sweetener - I suggest using Swerve or one of Lakanto's granulated options.